Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Much of the server side usage of the Kakadu Software can be replaced with open source alternatives.

-The `fits2img` package (<https://github.com/Helioviewer-Project/fits2img>) for the creation of JP2 files out of FITS files is derived from the software which makes SWAP EUV data available in the Helioviewer system.
+The `fits2img` package (<https://github.com/Helioviewer-Project/fits2img>) for the creation of JP2 files out of FITS files is derived from the software which makes JP2 files out of SWAP EUV data.
+This software uses a patched version of the open source OpenJPEG[^openjpeg] library.
 The JP2 files created by this tool do not need to be transcoded.
 While ingesting new datasets during the SWHV project, it became apparent that the metadata in the FITS headers of some datasets is lacking or is defective.
 A FITS-to-FITS conversion stage to adjust the metadata to the needs of the Helioviewer system is needed for those datasets.
 At <https://github.com/bogdanni/hv-HEP/blob/master/HEP-0010.md> there is a summary of those needs.

 The package `hvJP2K` (<https://github.com/Helioviewer-Project/hvJP2K>) was created to replace much of the server side usage of the Kakadu Software and consists in the following tools: